g0dnerd/amsel_chess_rust/README.md

 # AmselChess (Rust)

 ## Overview
-This is a rust port of my unfinished amselChess engine, originally written in python.
+This is a rust port of and the spiritual successor to my then unfinished amselChess engine, originally written in python.
 This workspace contains two library crates (precompute, types) and two binary crates (engine and precompute).
 You can specify the binary to run by using `cargo run --bin binary-name`
 Compute and save magic bitboards by running `cargo build --bin precompute`